zowe/docs-site/versioned_docs/_version-v1.17.x/user-guide/install-nodejs-zos.md

 ## How to obtain IBM SDK for Node.js - z/OS

 You can obtain IBM SDK for Node.js - z/OS for free in one of the following ways:
+- Use the PAX edition for non-production deployments which you can download from [ibm.com/products/sdk-nodejs-compiler-zos](https://www.ibm.com/products/sdk-nodejs-compiler-zos).
-- Order the SMP/E edition through your IBM representative for production use
+- Order the SMP/E edition through IBM Shopz for production use with optional paid support available.
-- Use the PAX edition for non-production deployments

 For more information, see the blog ["Shopz Enhanced for Faster Ordering of IBM Open Source Distributions"](https://community.ibm.com/community/user/ibmz-and-linuxone/blogs/bruce-armstrong/2022/07/26/shopz-enhanced-for-faster-ordering-of-ibm-open-sou?CommunityKey=e7b7d299-8509-4572-8cf1-c1112684644f).

 ## Hardware and software prerequisites